mrstallion/fchat-rising/readme.md

     *    Display match score in search results
     *    Current search filters are listed in the search dialog
     *    Search filters can be reset
+*   Character status
+    *    Last 10 status messages are stored and can be accessed from the 'Set status' dialog
 *   General
-    *    Character profiles, guestbooks, friend lists, and image lists are cached for faster access.
+    *    Character profiles, guestbooks, friend lists, and image lists are cached for faster access
     *    Conversation dialog can be opened by typing in a character name
-    *    Message search also checks character names
+    *    Message search matches character names
+    *    PM list shows characters' online status as a colored icon

 ## How to Set Up Ads